QuentinRa/blog.quentinra.dev/maths/optimization/uo/conjudate.md

 [Go back](..)

 This is an iterative method.
-The first value $X^{(0)}$ is given most of the time but you may try with a vector of zeros if not.
+The first value $X^{(0)}$ is given most of the time, but you may try with a vector of zeros if not.

 Calculate the gradient, then